manolacherazvan/si_git_project_demo/README.md

-# Just a simple git tutorials
+# Just a simple git repo, to be deleted

 Hello there!